Liquefied petroleum gas: Cooking

 LPG is used for cooking in many countries for economic reasons, for convenience or because it is the preferred fuel source.

-In India, nearly 8.9 million tons of LPG were consumed in the six months between April and September 2016 in the domestic sector, mainly for cooking.
-The number of domestic connections are 215 million (i.e., one connection for every six people) with a circulation of more than 350 million LPG cylinders.
+In India, nearly 28.5 million metric tons of LPG were consumed in the 2023–24 financial year in the domestic sector, mainly for cooking.
+In 2016, the number of domestic connections was 215 million (i.e., one connection for every six people) with a circulation of more than 350 million LPG cylinders.
 Most of the LPG requirement is imported.
 Piped city gas supply in India is not yet developed on a major scale.
 LPG is subsidised by the Indian government for domestic users.
 An increase in LPG prices has been a politically sensitive matter in India as it potentially affects the middle class voting pattern.

 LPG was once a standard cooking fuel in Hong Kong; however, the continued expansion of town gas to newer buildings has reduced LPG usage to less than 24% of residential units.
 However, other than electric, induction, or infrared stoves, LPG-fueled stoves are the only type available in most suburban villages and many public housing estates.

 LPG is the most common cooking fuel in Brazilian urban areas, being used in virtually all households, with the exception of the cities of Rio de Janeiro and São Paulo, which have a natural gas pipeline infrastructure.
 Since 2001, poor families receive a government grant ("Vale Gás") used exclusively for the acquisition of LPG.
 Since 2003, this grant is part of the government's main social welfare program ("Bolsa Família").
 Also, since 2005, the national oil company Petrobras differentiates between LPG destined for cooking and LPG destined for other uses, establishing a lower price for the former.
 This is a result of a directive from the Brazilian federal government, but its discontinuation is currently being debated.

 LPG is commonly used in North America for domestic cooking and outdoor grilling.